• Skip to main content

 Mom had many family friends who were cookbook authors, cooking instructors, appliance demonstration experts, and food stylists.
 From an early age, food, cooking, and entertaining were a big part of my life.

-• Drizzle on grilled, fried, or roasted shrimp.
+• Drizzle it as a Green Goddess Sauce onto grilled, fried, or roasted shrimp!

 • Serve with steamed artichokes.